I have tons of science activities on my blog, and a corn run is always a favourite here with the hooligans.

 It all seems so magical to a 2 or 3 year old.
 You pour something in way up high, and it comes pouring out far down below, but they’re figuring it out.
 Gravity is at work.

-That, in itself, was a super activity that kept the Hooligans busy off and on for days on end, and they have thoroughly enjoyed playing with the bin, scooping and pouring into assorted bowls and muffin tins.
+That in itself was a super activity that kept the Hooligans busy off and on for days on end, and they have thoroughly enjoyed playing with them in sensory bins, scooping and pouring into assorted bowls and muffin tins.